ravi-0841/variational-cycle-gan/README.md

 python3 main.py --emo_pair <neu-ang/neu-hap/neu-sad> --train_dir <directory containing training train.mat file for a specific emotion pair> --model_dir <directory to save trained model> --model_name <name of the model to be saved as checkpoints>
 ```
 Hyperparameters like learning rate, minibatch-size, #epochs, etc can be modified in the main.py file.
 To modify the architecture of neural networks, check out the nn_models.py file.
 It contains the description of neural nets for generator and discriminator.
 Note: This model is mainly for the F0/pitch conversion.
-We separately train an mfcc conversion model using [MFCC model](https://github.com/leimao/Voice-Converter-CycleGAN).
+We separately train an mfcc conversion model using [this technique](https://github.com/leimao/Voice-Converter-CycleGAN).

 Note: There will be a separate model for every pair of emotion that the corpus contains.